jeremyendratno/My-Portfolio/README.md

 # Fumi
 Fumi is a period cycle tracker app with a pretty pinky UI that helps you go through your PMS.

 Fumi is my first app created by a well-organized team on my intern at Apple Developer Academy.
-My role is to make the calendar PMS cycle logic, Core Data, and homepage features like cookies, fun facts, and mood cycle.
+My role is to make the calendar PMS cycle logic, managing user data with Core Data, and homepage features like cookies, fun facts, and mood cycle.

 Repository Link: Not Available <br>
 TestFlight: Once TestFlighted but not available for now